Sumit0ubey/API_Development/README.md

 # API_Development

-API_Development is a RESTful API built using **FastAPI** and **PostgreSQL**.
+API_Development is Repository full of RESTful API Projects built using **FastAPI** and **PostgreSQL**.
 It is designed for high-performance backend development, leveraging asynchronous request handling and efficient data management.
 The project follows RESTful principles, ensuring scalability, security, and seamless integration with frontend applications.

 ## Features
 - FastAPI-based backend for high-performance API requests